Advancing Your Career | Career & Finances | Hospitals | Leadership

 nurse consulting with elderly patient

-When you’re seeing 20 plus patients a day, it is easy to get caught in a routine where you are less focused on connecting with the patient.
-One example of where we may tend to lose touch is how we communicate with patients.
+When you’re seeing 20-plus patients per day, it’s easy to get caught in a routine where you are less focused on connecting with the patient.
+One example of where we may lose touch is how we communicate with patients.

 Have you caught yourself saying things like, “I need to get your blood pressure,” or “It looks fine?”

-It is okay if you have, we have all been there.
-However, we must understand the power that our words have and begin using uplifting, energizing, and comforting words when delivering care.
+It is OK if you have, we have all been there.
+However, we must understand the power our words have and begin using uplifting, energizing, and comforting words when delivering care.

-The utilization of therapeutic communication in nursing has been proven to have many benefits in the clinical setting; from increasing diagnostic accuracy to strengthening collaborative care and treatment plan decision-making with patients.
+Therapeutic communication in nursing has been proven to have many benefits in the clinical setting, from increasing diagnostic accuracy to strengthening collaborative care and treatment plan decision-making with patients.

 Not only does this promote comfort before the patient interacts with the physician, but it implies that you genuinely care about their vitals.